Zu den Inhalten springen

 Annual Meeting 2020

-Since the start in December 2019, the Priority Program (SPP2177) coordinated by Prof. Dr. Fabian Bamberg, organized its second programm meeting on October 13, 2020, first time as a web meeting given to the restriction due to the corona pandemy.
+Since the start in December 2019, the Priority Program (SPP2177) coordinated by Professor Fabian Bamberg, organized its second programm meeting on 13th October 2020, first time as a web meeting given to the restriction due to the corona pandemy.

 More than 50 participants came together to share their first results and the current status of their projects.
 Beneath short online presentations of the running projects, new members could be introduced to the community.
 In additon, framework activities and measures of the first year and also outlines to future activities were presented by the coordination team.
 The meeting closed with an interesting talk on the medical information initiative and a fruitful discussion poiting out the high potential of joining efforts in order to advance the particular projects but also the entire field in biomedical translational imaging research.